anilsimha13/react-food-delivery-app/README.md

 - Cross-Origin
   - _refers to an attempt by a web browser to access a resource (like an API or a file) from a different origin than the one the web page was served from_
 - React.createElement() is just an Javascript Object
+- If you want to create the html elements at same level(Sibilings), you can use it by having Square brackets as [below code](#render-using-react-in-html-traditional-approach)

 ### Setup React